oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 ### Modern Cloud Economics

 [Unlocking business value of cloud for enterprise workloads][cost_economics].
 A C-Suite’s guide to build and execute the Enterprise Cloud Strategy that delivers cloud’s full business value potential.

 Commercial principles enable enterprises to continuously leverage the optimal commercial frameworks of cloud service  provider, based on the changing usage profiles and deployment requirements, thereby de-risking unexpected cost overruns as well as maximizing the combined financial productivity of on-premise licenses, annual license support, and cloud subscription.
 The principles are the following:

 - Delink  data  and  network  linear  usage  from  cost
 - Avoid service deployment lock-in
 - Re-purpose on-premise spend to acquire future cloud capabilities

 {% imgx assets/economics.jpg 80% "Modern Cloud Economics Enablers of Oracle Cloud Infrastructure (OCI)" %}

 **OCI enablers for Commercial principles**

 OCI offers a range of commercial enablers to optimize rate, de-risk cost overruns and maximize financial productivity across the investments in Oracle on-premise licenses and cloud subscriptions.
 The key enablers are:

 - Best price performance guarantee
 - Avoid service deployment lock-in
 - Re-purpose on-premise spend to acquire future cloud capabilities

----

-[< workload][workload] | [+][home] | [vizualize >][vizualize]

 <!--- Links -->
 [home]:       index